-These local leaders and their congregations benefit from the expertise of attorney and nationally recognized RLUIPA expert Daniel P. Dalton.
-Dan’s experience fighting on behalf of these churches led him to author the only book dedicated to RLUIPA.
-His expertise has been highlighted in many publications, including The Wall Street Journal and Christianity Today.
+These local leaders and their congregations benefit from the experience of attorneys and nationally recognized RLUIPA authorities Daniel P. Dalton and Noel W. Sterett.
+Their commentary on religious land use has been highlighted in many publications, including The Wall Street Journal and Christianity Today.
+Dan is the author of the only book dedicated to RLUIPA.

 One church land use case that grabbed national attention was that of North Vineyard Church in South Hackensack, New Jersey.
 The case was highlighted by The Atlantic magazine.
 Working closely with the church’s lead pastor to overcome discrimination from the township, Dalton & Tomich was able to secure a resolution that ultimately allowed North Jersey Vineyard Church to build a 717-seat sanctuary and continue its noble mission.